 The process of destroying stockpiled anti-personnel landmines was observed by international monitors/observers on September 12 and 25, 2001 and on October 22/23, 2002.
-During the observation, the Republic of Croatia was praised because it met its commitments pursuant to the Ottawa Convention.
+During the observation, the Republic of Croatia was praised for meeting its commitments pursuant to the Ottawa Convention.